-Illustrator, InDesign

-\Instructor reserves the right to add or subtract from software list.

-IV.
-ACCOMMODATIONS - Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
-In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
+Illustrator, PhotoShop, InDesign Instructor reserves the right to add or subtract from software list requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
 For more information, call or visit the Disability Services Office at Levelland Student Health & Wellness Center 806-716-2577, Reese Center (also covers ATC) Building 8: 806-716-4675, Plainview Center Main Office: 806-716-4302 or 806-296-9611, or the Health and Wellness main number at 806-716-2529.